-In our opinion, the Schedule of Construction Projects referred to above presents fairly, in all material respects, the construction projects for the District for the year ended June 30, 2015, based on the criteria set forth in the Delaware Code, the State of Delaware Generally Accepted Accounting Principles Reporting Package Manual, the State of Delaware Department of Education School Construction Technical Assistance Manual, and the State of Delaware Budget and Accounting Policy Manual.
+In our opinion, the Schedule of Construction Projects referred to above presents fairly, in all material respects, the construction projects for the District for the year ended June 30, 2016, based on the criteria set forth in the Delaware Code, the State of Delaware Generally Accepted Accounting Principles Reporting Package Manual, the State of Delaware Department of Education School Construction Technical Assistance Manual, and the State of Delaware Budget and Accounting Policy Manual.

 In accordance with Government Auditing Standards, we are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses in internal control; fraud and noncompliance with provisions of laws or regulations that could have a material effect on the Schedule of Construction Projects; and any other instances that warrant the attention of those charged with governance; noncompliance with provisions of contracts or grant agreements, and abuse that has a material effect on the subject matter.
 We are also required to obtain and report the views of responsible officials concerning the findings, conclusions, and recommendations, as well as any planned corrective actions.
 We performed our examination to express an opinion on whether the Schedule of Construction Projects is presented in accordance with the criteria described above and not for the purpose of expressing an opinion on the internal control applicable to preparing the Schedule of Construction Projects or on compliance and other matters; accordingly, we express no such opinion.
-Our examination disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards, included in the Schedule of Current Year Findings as Finding 2015-1.
+Our examination disclosed no instance of noncompliance or other matters that are required to be reported under Government Auditing Standards.